andrewtong/ursa/README.md

 how the algorithm numerically "rationalizes" to determine whether a two words are potential matches.
 The encompassing theory behind this is

-**The likelihood of any pair of words matching exponentially decreases with increasing number of differences between the said two words.**
+*The likelihood of any pair of words matching exponentially decreases with an increasing number of differences between the said two words.*

 Understanding this concept proposes a number of implications that can incredibly expedite fuzzy string matches.
 From a series of tests, I have determined that there is approximately a 50% difference threshold between letters within